 Sequencenumber plus 256 must be less than the current Ledger Index.

-- The account must not be linked to any of the following types of ledger objects (as a sender or receiver):
+- The account must not be linked to any of the following types of ledger entries (as a sender or receiver):

 - The account must own fewer than 1000 objects in the ledger.